kzeng10/stegastore/README.md

 - [ ] web app
   - [x] basic server
     - [ ] authenticate flickr account on socket connect
-    - [ ] PNGDrive (convert images to blobs) to bypass downloading files to server-side
   - [x] basic UI/front-end (react+bootstrap)
     - [ ] drag and drop for upload
     - [ ] progress bar for each file